mmukul/DevOpsTrainingCourse/README.md

-## DevOps Training:
+## DevOps Online Instructor-Led Training:

 ### Training Level
 - Foundation course with Practical Demo and Assignments (CLI & UI)

 ### Training Batch
-- Weekdays/Weekends Batch
+- Weekends Batch

 ### Pre-requisites
 Learners should have a technical background with an understanding of Linux fundamentals